flancian/garden/tweets.md

 - on [[building]].
   - I think we should [[build more bridges]].
-  - I think we should [[build pyramids]], but under one condition only: each unit block we add to them (Minecraft like) maps to every human being that died without having gotten the necessary living conditions to [[thrive]].
+  - I think we should [[build pyramids]], but under one condition only: each unit block we add to them (Minecraft like) maps to a human being that died without having gotten the necessary living conditions to [[thrive]] in some region of the universe.